SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 - Effectively export data from spreadsheet programs
 - Know overall good data practices

-Why are we not teaching data analysis in spreadsheets?

-- Data analysis in spreadsheets usually requires a lot of manual work.
-If you want to change a parameter or run an analysis with a new dataset, you usually have to redo everything by hand or copy all the formulas to a new dataset.
-  This is
-  labourious and error-prone.
-We do know that you can create macros in spreadsheets, but see the next point.
-- There is no natural "starting point" for an analysis in a spreadsheet as it can happen in any cell.
-Some formulas depend on formulas in other cells being evaluated and values calculated prior to execution.
-  This makes it difficult to follow, track or reproduce statistical or plotting analyses done in spreadsheet programs when you want to go back to your work or someone asks for details of your analysis or you inherit someone else's spreadsheet containing formulas.
-- There are better tools for doing data analysis - e.g. writing a Python or an R script.
-While these are also not error-proof (there is always the human factor), they are much more readable and easier to analyse, test and verify by yourself and others.

 ## Spreadsheet programs

 Many spreadsheet programs are available.
 Most researchers utilise Excel as their primary spreadsheet program and this lesson will make use of Excel examples.
 Free spreadsheet programmes that can also be used include LibreOffice, Gnumeric, OpenOffice.org or Google Spreadsheets.
 Commands may differ a bit between programs, but the general idea